 Getting a dental implant not only restores the look of your smile, but also the function of your teeth.
-That means you’ll be able to eat your favorite foods again with confidence.
+That means you’ll be able to chew and eat your favorite foods again with confidence.

 Eating becomes challenging when your teeth are not prepared to chew food adequately.

-While making your appearance less than desirable, badly decayed or missing teeth can also undermine the strength of your bite.
-This will make it tougher to chew effectively and eventually alter your dietary habits — until you are trading in that wonderful steak for a bowl of scrambled eggs.
+Badly decayed or missing teeth can also undermine the strength of your bite.
+This will make it tougher to chew effectively and eventually alter your dietary habits until you are trading in that wonderful steak for a softer, easier to manage food.

 But don’t push that steak aside just yet.
-Implants are the best way for you to enjoy all of your favorite foods without the risk of them moving at inopportune times.
+Dental implants are the best way for you to enjoy all your favorite foods without the risk of them moving at inopportune times.

 Eating with dental implants is very different from what you may have experienced wearing dentures.

 Even the best-fitting dentures tend to slip, especially when you are eating foods that are difficult to chew.
 Once dentures slip, food can get caught underneath the appliance and irritate your gums.
 The only way to remove these food particles is to brush or soak your dentures after eating.